fahmifze/finance-hub/README.md

 # Finance Hub

-A full-stack expense management application built with React, TypeScript, Express, and MySQL.
+A full-stack personal finance application built with React, TypeScript, Express, and MySQL.

 ---